 The Cross-Cultural Center serves as a community center for students, staff, and faculty to enhance their multicultural awareness and participate in educational programming.

-Our mission at Assumption College is to introduce our students to new ideas, new people, new experiences and a broader worldview.
+Our mission at Assumption University is to introduce our students to new ideas, new people, new experiences and a broader worldview.
 We offer an open invitation to grow.

 The Cross-Cultural Center serves as a community center for students, staff, and faculty to enhance their multicultural awareness and participate in educational programming.
 It is an inclusive and safe space for community members to explore their own identities and learn about other races, cultures, and religions.